Georgia Archives

-The Georgia Archives is the official repository of archival records for the U.S. state of Georgia.
-Together with the Georgia Capitol Museum it forms the Georgia Division of Archives and History, part of the office of the Secretary of State of Georgia.
-It is located in Morrow, Georgia, United States.
+The Georgia Archives is the official repository of archival records for the U.S. state of Georgia, located in Morrow.
+Together, the Georgia Archives and the Georgia Capitol Museum form the Georgia Division of Archives and History, part of the office of the Georgia Secretary of State.
 The primary purpose of the Georgia Archives is to identify which state agency records are worth preserving for hundreds of years, transfer those records to the archives, protect them, and make them available to people who need them.
-In addition, the archives helps state agencies and local governments manage active records and stores the inactive records of state government in the State Records Center.
+In addition, the archives help state agencies and local governments manage active records and store the inactive records of state government in the State Records Center.

 History and facilities

 The Georgia Archives was established on August 20, 1918, after a prolonged effort on the part of the Archives' first director, Lucian Lamar Knight.
 The Archives occupied a balcony in the State Capitol Building for twelve years until 1930, when furniture magnate Amos G. Rhodes left his home, "Rhodes Hall", to the state.
 Knight's successor Ruth Blair facilitated the move of the archives to the mansion on Peachtree Street.
+Blair was followed as director by Louise Frederick Hays, who served from January 1, 1937, until her death on October 14, 1951.
+After Hays, Mary Givens Bryan was director.

-On October 11, 1965 the Archives dedicated its first home built specifically to house archival collections.
+On October 11, 1965, the Archives dedicated its first home built specifically to house archival collections.
 The 14-story marble-clad building was hailed as the most modern archival facility in the country.
 The new home led to the expansion of services, including the addition of records management and microfilming services for state agencies and local governments.

-In 1998 engineers determined that the downtown building was sinking due to ground water and nearby interstate construction.
+In 1998, engineers determined that the downtown building was sinking due to groundwater and nearby interstate construction.
 Even as the building sank, the archives faced massive expenses to repair the aging HVAC systems.
 The cost to repair and refurbish the state archives (estimated by some to be as much as $40,000,000) made new construction an attractive alternative.

 After the archives were moved out to the current facility in Morrow, the old downtown building, sometimes called the "White Ice Cube," was occasionally used as a movie filming location, such as for Ant-Man in 2014.
 On March 5, 2017 the former downtown archive location was imploded so the site could be cleared in preparation for a new judicial complex.
+The Nathan Deal Judicial Center opened on the site of the original archives location in February 2020.

 In April 2001, the Georgia General Assembly endorsed a public-private partnership to construct a new archival facility near Clayton State University in Morrow, Georgia, and adjacent to the Southeast Regional Branch of the National Archives (completed in 2004).
 Groundbreaking took place on October 30 of that year and the Archives opened its new building on May 6, 2003.
 Since that time the facility has been awarded design awards by the American Institute of Architects at the state, regional, and national levels.